spiral/docs/database/declaration.md

 ## Principle of Work
 Before any operation/declaration can be applied to table schema, DBAL will load currently existed structure from database and [normalize it into internal format] (reading.md).
 As result, you are allowed to apply modification to table schema using declarative way instead of imperative, once schema **save** are requested - DBAL will generate set of creation and altering operations based on difference between declared and existed schemas.
 > Unfortunatelly some SQL features got simplified to fit, for example primary table key is described as column type, not index.
-Another side effect of using this methodic - you can not remove any table element like column or index by *non declaring* it.

 You can also use additional schema operations to remove or rename table elements.

+> Please remember to execute multiple table syncronization using SyncronizationBus class, this implementation will sort your tables in a vaild dependency order and execute every operation under connection specific transaction, see examples below.

 ## To Start
 To get instance of TableSchema which we can manipulate with, we can use similar way described in [Schema Readers (make sure your read them first)] (reading.md).
 The only difference - we don't need to check table existence.
 We are going to use controller actions as example: